Creative Startups Winston-Salem is now accepting applications for the Fall 2018 cohort.

 - Pitch your idea to potential investors

-- Compete for $50,000 toward investment in your business
+- Compete for up to $25,000 toward investment in your business

 Frequently Asked Questions